PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `326 passed in 19.68s`, plus the branch-changed broad related suite with `1379 passed in 23.78s`.

+The direct late attention Gather/Transpose/Reshape cleanup call now retains its existing pattern-A/pattern-B rewrite dictionary as `_late_attention_gather_cleanup_stats`.
+The separate recovery-runner selection, model-only callback, GraphIndex/pruning behavior, QKV predecessor, live-LayoutState Gather-axis0 successor, and TensorFlow-free boundary are unchanged.
+The retained value has no consumer or additional graph work.

+This checkpoint passes the focused cleanup/QKV/Gather-axis0 orchestration gate with `437 passed in 19.04s`, plus the branch-changed broad related suite with `1514 passed in 24.34s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.